 During a stress echocardiogram, the physical exercise performed or medication given to induce a faster heartbeat may temporarily cause your heartbeat to become irregular.
 However, the risk of serious complications – such as a heart attack – is low, and you will be carefully monitored during the procedure.

 Echocardiograms are low-risk procedures that function as a useful diagnostic tool for cardiologists.
 They can be used to find a wide range of structural issues present in the heart, and can also assess how well the heart is functioning at any given time.
 Once a problem has been identified, the results of an echocardiogram will help your cardiologist determine the best treatment plan to meet your individual needs.
+At Cadence Heart Centre, we are determine to take extra care of all our patients heart with the right tools and technology to accurately diagnose our patients medical condition.

 Dr Devinder Singh is the Medical Director of Cadence Heart Centre.
 He is an experienced Senior Consultant Cardiologist & Cardiac Electrophysiologist with over 20 years of clinical experience.